Show All Answers

 No. Monte Vista Water District accepts applications only for current job openings.

 Completed applications must be received by the Human Resources Office by close of business on the closing date.
 Applications are accepted by mail, fax or in the lobby at our main office.
 Applications postmarked on or before the closing date will be accepted.

 Participating customers must renew and re-certify their eligibility every year (usually around July 1st), but may be asked to recertify their eligibility sooner.

-Two letters were sent to all customers participating in LAP, telling them to renew their application to avoid losing payment assistance.
-Customers who did not apply by June 30, 2020 were removed from the program.
+Each May, MVWD sends letters to all customers participating in LAP, telling them to renew their application to avoid losing payment assistance.
+Customers who do not re-apply by June 30 are removed from the program.

 Yes.
 Customer Service will send letters to LAP customers reminding them that participation in the payment assistance program must be renewed by June 30 each year.
 This will ensure there is no interruption to your participation in the payment assistance program.